mvolkmann/blog/src/ocaml.md

 Use the up and down arrow keys to recall previously entered expressions.
 They can be edited and executed again.

+To load definitions in an OCaml source file into the REPL, enter `#use "{file-path}";;`.
+This enables using all the types and functions defined in the source file inside the REPL.

 To exit the REPL, press ctrl-d or enter #quit.

 There is also an iOS app called "OCaml" for evaluating OCaml expressions.